Gambling Addiction Treatment Blog

 Gambling addiction is a complex addiction, and it can be difficult to understand why your spouse can’t just quit.
 You may be thinking, “If they loved me, they would stop gambling,” but sadly, it’s not that simple.

-Gambling addicts are really struggling with a disease that alters their brain chemistry.
+In reality, gambling addicts really struggle with a disease that alters their brain chemistry.
 Although this doesn’t excuse their behavior and poor choices, you shouldn’t take it personally when they don’t stop gambling just because you asked them to.

 Take Care of Yourself